hammerheim-game/hammerheim-rules/8-scenarios.md

 ```
 ##### Special Rules
 **Diving Charges:** Warriors may always attempt a Diving Charge from the tables and bar, irrespective of the
 height of the furniture.
 Stairs may also be used.
 **Unarmed:** All weapons have been confiscated for this game.
 Armour can be worn including helmets and
 shields.
 Miscellaneous equipment can be carried.
 **Weapons Amnesty:** Due to the generally non-lethal nature of the weapons used in this fight, players
 should roll twice for Injury for each warrior taken out
 of action during the game, and choose the best result.
-Injuries for Heroes are rolled twice.
 In some cases,
 which result is determined to be the best may be
-something the player has to decide for himself!
+something the player has to decide for themself!
 **Improvised weapons:** Being forbidden to bring their weapons into the bar
 means that the warriors must make do with whatever
 comes to hand in the Last Hope.
 At the start of any